Background pattern

 Use within 3 months after the first opening of the bottle.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the packaging and medication that you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be disposed of through wastewater or household waste.
+Ask your pharmacist how to dispose of the packaging and medicines that are no longer needed.
+This will help protect the environment.

 Composition of Aripiprazol Sandoz